tfgg/yournextmep/_candidates/eu2014/ukip/nathan-gill.md

 person: nathan-gill
 region: wales
 party: ukip
-title: Wales - UKIP - Nathan Gill
+title: Nathan Gill is running for MEP in Wales for UKIP
 incumbent: false
 ---